Satoshi Kon’s directorial debut, Perfect Blue, is his first.

 Accessing the innermost parts of someone’s brain comes with great responsibility.

-The DC Mini could be misused to cause mental breakdowns and psychological terror in the target’s minds if it is not properly secured.
+The DC Mini could be misused to cause mental breakdowns and psychological terror in the target’s mind if it is not properly secured.

-Atsuko and Kosaku realise they have a serious problem when the technology is stolen and their surroundings start acting strangely.
+Atsuko and Kosaku realize they have a serious problem when the technology is stolen and their surroundings start acting strangely.